A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

 and the final time is $t=0.2$.
 For the Lax problem, the initial condition is

 and the final time is $t=0.14$.
 For the 123 problem, the initial condition is

 and the final time is $t=0.1$.
-We examine the numerical solution with three resolutions on grids of 200, 400 and 800 points.
+We examine the numerical solution with difference resolutions to study the performance of the present method with increasing resolution.

-Figure \ref{shock-tube} gives the density distributions computed on a 200-point grid, and local computational efficiency for three grid resolutions.
-It is observed good agreement (except with slightly sharp density discontinuities) between the present solution and that of WENO-5.
-Note that, as shown in Fig. \ref{shock-tube}b, d and f, the computational efficiency converges linearly to full efficiency.
-For all three problems, the overall computational efficiency achieves 99\% for the lowest resolution and 99.8\% for the highest resolution.
+Figures \ref{shock-tube}a, c and e gives the density distributions computed on a 200-point grid and local computational efficiency for three grid resolutions.
+It can be observed that good agreement between the present solution and that of WENO-5.
+As shown in Fig. \ref{shock-tube}b, d and f, the computational efficiency increases with resolution.
+It can also be observed that the WENO-5 is essentially not switched on in the smooth regions, even those with 1st or high-order singularities near the fringe of expansion waves.
+For all three problems, the overall computational efficiency achieves 99.1\% for the lowest resolution and 99.7\% for the highest resolution.
+Note that, the computational efficiency achieved here is even much higher than those obtained by the trouble-cell hybridization using several different discontinuity detectors \cite{li2010hybrid}.
+Also note that the hybrid scheme introduces very small overshoots near the discontinuities, as shown in Fig. \ref{shock-tube}a and c.
+If the threshold is chosen in the form of Eq. (\ref{threshold}), as shown by Fig. \ref{sod-convergence},

+these overshoots vanish with increasing resolution and the captured discontinuities converge to their exact solution.
+However, if a constant threshold is used, these overshoots remain at approximately the same magnitude therefore no convergence is achieved.